tombye/trexit/_posts/2017-09-03-marseillan.markdown

 After all that, it was time to say goodbye and [prepare for the Camino](http://trexit.org.uk/jekyll/update/2017/09/03/preparing-for-the-camino.html).

-*If you fancy staying in Marseillan, you should stay in [John and Fanny's flat](http://abnb.me/EVmg/9L9qatpI8F).
+*If you fancy going to Marseillan, you should stay in [John and Fanny's flat](http://abnb.me/EVmg/9L9qatpI8F).
 They'll be nice to you even though you know us.